Welcome to the University of West Georgia Transfer Credit webpage.

 - UWG grants credit for courses completed at regionally accredited institutions.

-- Your transfer GPA includes all coursework attempted, including repeats.
+- Your transfer GPA includes only coursework that is transferable, effective Fall 2020.

-- Transfer credit is not awarded for Internships, directed studies, practicums, workshops, orientation classes (less than 2 semester hours), learning support courses, career associate degree courses, and/or courses used to meet CPC deficiencies prior to Fall of 2015.
+- Transfer credit is not awarded for Internships, directed studies, practicums, workshops, upper level seminars, orientation classes (less than 2 semester hours), learning support courses, career associate degree courses, and/or courses used to meet CPC deficiencies prior to Fall of 2015.
+Department chair approval is needed to award credit for fieldwork type courses.

 - All quarter hours will be converted to semester hours on your evaluation.
 One quarter hour is the equivalent of 2/3 of a semester hour.
-Thus all of your 5 hour courses will be converted to 3.34 semester hours.
-A minimum of 120 academic semester hours are required to receive a bachelor's degree (must complete degree curriculum).
+Example: 5 hour courses will be converted to 3.34 semester hours.
+A minimum of 120 academic semester hours are required to receive a bachelor's degree (must complete degree program requirements).

 - Courses will be assigned UWG course numbers if they are determined to be exact UWG equivalents.
 Discipline equivalents are determined by the appropriate academic department.
 Elective credit (1XXX-4XXX) will be assigned if a course cannot be deemed an exact UWG equivalent.